LeandroPintosChelli/holbertonschool-low_level_programming/0x0G-bit_manipulation/README.md

 > how to manipulate bits via switiching them on and off, getting them, and printing to/from binary

 ### Description of what each file shows:
-* holberton.h ---------- holds files' function prototypes
+* main.h ---------- holds files' function prototypes
 * Files that start with:
 0. a function that converts a binary number to an unsigned int.
 1. a function that prints the binary of a number without using / or %.